 - Prepare a well-draining potting mix in a large 1-gallon plastic container, as mentioned earlier.

-- Using a pencil, poke a hole about 1.5-3 inches deep in the soil using your fingers to plant the cuttings.
+- Poke a hole about 1.5-3 inches deep in the soil using your fingers to plant the cuttings.

-- Dip the cut portion of the cuttings in a rooting hormone powder, but it’s not mandatory.
+- Dip the cut portion in a rooting hormone powder, but it’s not mandatory.

-- Place the cutting in the hole.
-Take a separate planter for each cutting.
+- Plant the cutting individually in a hole.
+Use separate planters for each cutting.

 - Add an inch-thick pebble layer below the cutting on the topsoil to prevent puddling.

-- After 2-3 weeks, check if the cuttings have formed new roots by giving them a gentle tug.
+- After 2-3 weeks, check if the cuttings have formed new roots by gently tugging them.
 If they stay firm, consider it done!